PROFILE

 Although Equatorial Guinea lacks a

-chaotic, and repressive conditions of the Macias
+repressive pattern of the Macias years and is

 ECONOMY